 In order to facilitate equitable employment and compensation practices, a classification system shall be implemented which groups positions which are similar as to duties performed, degree of responsibility exercised, supervision received or given, and other relevant job factors, so that the same title and schedule of compensation will be applied to each position in the group, and substantially similar measures of required qualifications, and acceptable job performance will also be applied to each position in the group.
 The Personnel Officer will develop descriptions for each job classification.
-Such job descriptions will contain a descriptive title, a definition of purpose for the position, typical and essential, but non-exclusive list of duties performed by positions in the classification, general qualifications and typical demands of the work environment.
-Job classification descriptions are intended to be descriptive and explanatory, not restrictive, and should not be construed as limiting the ability of the City Manager to assign related duties as needed to any position.
+Such job descriptions will contain a descriptive title, a definition of purpose for the position, typical and essential, but non-exclusive list of duties performed by positions in the classification descriptions are intended to be descriptive and explanatory, not restrictive, and should not be construed as limiting the ability of the City Manager to assign related duties as needed to any position.